zchee/neovim-wiki/Following-HEAD.md

 ### 2015/07/20

-The `:Print` command has been removed.
-It works the same as `:print`, so use that instead.
+The `Print` command has been removed.
+It works the same as `print`, so use that instead.

 See [#3049][3049] for more information.